 (So wild, right?
 I have a dedicated blog post about my experience winning grand prize trips, but for this post, I’m going to focus on our time in DFW).

-So with these unusual circumstances, I’m structuring today’s post a little differently: diary-style.
+So with these unusual circumstances, rather than creating a full guide, I’m structuring today’s post a little differently: diary-style.

 This post contains affiliate links and I may receive a small commission if you make a purchase after clicking one of these links.